billg-splunk/javashop-otel/README.md

 Take a look at the function signature

-private void myCoolFunction234234234(@SpanAttribute("myInt") int myInt)
+`private void myCoolFunction234234234(@SpanAttribute("myInt") int myInt)`

-@SpanAttribute("myint") is an[OpenTelemetry Annotation](https://opentelemetry.io/docs/instrumentation/java/automatic/annotations/ ), that was added by our Java Otel Annotator tool.
+`@SpanAttribute("myint")` is an[OpenTelemetry Annotation](https://opentelemetry.io/docs/instrumentation/java/automatic/annotations/) that was added by our Java Otel Annotator tool.

 Let's fix our code.

-Change this:
+- Change this:

 ```
 private void myCoolFunction234234234(@SpanAttribute("myInt") int myInt) {